 Did you know?

-• Northeastern has over 11,000 students enrolled across four various campuses
+• Northeastern has 10,000 students enrolled across four various campuses

-• Northeastern is the only four-year public institution recognized as a Hispanic Serving Institutions in the Midwest region
+• Northeastern is the only four-year public institution recognized as a Hispanic-Serving Institution in the Midwest region

 • 75% of classes are taught by full-time professors